songhongbao/blog_bak/wp-content/plugins/bulletproof-security/readme.txt

 Please see the <a href="https://forum.ait-pro.com/forums/topic/read-me-first-free/#bps-free-general-troubleshooting/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>

+= Unable to save Root or wp-admin htaccess custom code using the BPS Custom Code forms =

+* You may see a 403, 404 or 500 error or no errors and nothing works/happens.
+* This common problem is caused by Mod Security.
+Please see this <a href="https://forum.ait-pro.com/forums/topic/mod-security-common-known-problems/" title="Common Known Mod Security problems" rel="nofollow" target="_blank">Common Known Mod Security problems</a> forum topic.

+= Unable to save htaccess code using the BPS htaccess File Editor =

+* You may see a 403, 404 or 500 error or no errors and nothing works/happens.
+* This common problem is caused by Mod Security.
+Please see this <a href="https://forum.ait-pro.com/forums/topic/mod-security-common-known-problems/" title="Common Known Mod Security problems" rel="nofollow" target="_blank">Common Known Mod Security problems</a> forum topic.

+= Unable to login or logout of your website =

+* You may see a 403, 404 or 500 error or no errors and nothing works/happens.
+* This common problem is caused by Mod Security.
+Please see this <a href="https://forum.ait-pro.com/forums/topic/mod-security-common-known-problems/" title="Common Known Mod Security problems" rel="nofollow" target="_blank">Common Known Mod Security problems</a> forum topic.

+= Unable to install plugins or themes using the WordPress Upload Zip installer =

+* You may see a 403, 404 or 500 error or no errors and nothing works/happens.
+* This common problem is caused by Mod Security.
+Please see this <a href="https://forum.ait-pro.com/forums/topic/mod-security-common-known-problems/" title="Common Known Mod Security problems" rel="nofollow" target="_blank">Common Known Mod Security problems</a> forum topic.

 = BulletProof Security Compatible Hosting|Host Server|WordPress Site Types =

 * <strong>Types:</strong> Shared, VPS, Dedicated, Managed, Colocation, In-house